irfansofyana/devpod-go-playground/README.md

 # Go DevPod Playground

-This is an example Go project template that demonstrates integration with multiple services utilizing devcontainers and devpod.
+This is an example Go project that demonstrates integration with multiple services utilizing devcontainers and devpod.

 The project includes the following services that are common used in a Go project:
 - MySQL 8.0